-

 Challenges to financial stability

-The financial sector in Sweden has over the past decade experienced a huge digitalisation revolution, which has led to many advantages.
-Due to the digitalisation, we have also seen an increasing risk of cyber-attacks occurring in the banking sector.
-The risk of cyber-attacks is a great threat to the success of the financial sector in Sweden and globally.
-The risks of attacks place increased demands on the banks’ information security, and it is, inter alia, important that boards and executive management of banks are involved in the information security work.
-The Riksbank has emphasised that it is important to rapidly strengthen the ability to prevent, detect and manage cyber risks in the banking sector.
+The digitalisation of the financial sector in Sweden over the past decade has led to an increasing risk of cyber-attacks occurring in the banking sector.
+The risk of cyber-attacks is generally viewed as a great threat to the success of the financial sector in Sweden and globally, increasing the demands of resources and efforts by banks to prepare for and combat such risks.
+The Central Bank has emphasised that it is important to rapidly strengthen the ability to prevent, detect and manage cyber risks in the banking sector, which further echoes the objectives of the regulatory initiatives in this space (notably the European Digital Operational Resilience Act).

 Sweden: Banking & Finance